LearningLocker/docs/src/installation.md

 ## Configuration
 By default the `app/config/local` configuration will be used if you access Learning Locker via your localhost.
 You can change various settings such as debug mode, default language and timezone in `app/config/app.php`.

+## Quirks
-If running xampp and depending on your set up, may need to append "public" to your site URL e.g. "yoursite.com/public/".
+1. Depending on your set up, you may need to append "public" to your site URL e.g. "yoursite.com/public/".
+2. MongoDB doesn’t allow full stops (".") in keys.
+Therefore, we replace all full stops in keys with "&46;" on incoming objects (such as statements) and the opposite on outgoing objects.